 Lesson Plan - Get It!

-Something important is taking place in this picture — what do you think it is?
+Something important is taking place in this picture.

 Image courtesy of Wikimedia Commons